 With insisive Cloud, you can seamlessly provision a mix of OnDemand, Spot, and UnUsed RI capacity and also get off the shelf life cycle management of Spot Instances, Stateful spot Instances and much more.
 There are also quick templates that can help deploy many services like Kakfa, Redis, Webserver using Spot Instances with a single click.
 With automated management of Spot Instances, you will get savings of up to 80% out of the box.

-Getting started with insisive cloud is quick and simple.
-Create a role insisive cloud has been scheduling instances and saving users up to 60% .
-We will be glad to serve you, just drop an email- firstname.lastname@example.org or give us a missed call on +91 730 365 6936.
+Getting started with insisive cloud is quick and simple. insisive cloud optimizes cloud infrastructure and saves users up to 60% of Cloud Costs.
+We will be glad to serve you, just drop an email- email@example.com or give us a missed call on +91 730 365 6936.